 Figure 16: Correlations between model parameters (Significance p < 0.05 Bonferroni corrected).
-The model parameters show many correlations between each other indicating strong compensatory effects where multiple parameter sets can lead to the same firing properties.
+The model parameters show many correlation between each other indicating strong compensatory effects where multiple parameter sets can lead to the same firing properties.
 The only parameter without correlations to any other is t{ref} showing a certain independence compared to the other parameters.

-4.3 Random Model Population
+5.3 Random Model Population

-Finally the scaled parameter distributions of the fitted models were used to compute a representative multivariate normal space out of which random parameter sets for the model could be drawn.
+Finally the scaled parameter distributions of the fitted models were used to compute a representative multivariante normal space out of which random parameter sets for the models could be drawn.
 Each parameter distribution was fit by Gaussian function and then tweaked by hand to remove overly wide Gaussian fits that would produce many parameters outside of the observed distributions (fig. 17).
 The standard deviation of the fits and the calculated correlations between the parameters were used to compute the covariances.
-The covariances and the means of the Gaussian fits were then used to compute the multivariate normal space.
+The covariances and the means of the Gaussian fits were then used to compute the multivariante normal space.

 Figure 17: Gaussian fits (black) used as approximations for the parameter distributions.
 All parameters except for t{ref} and I{Bias} were log transformed to get a more Gaussian-like distribution.
-A: Logarithmic input scaling α , B: bias current I{Bias} , C: Logarithmic membrane time constant τ_m , D: Logarithmic noise strength $\sqrt{2D}$, E: Logarithmic adaption time constant τ_A , F: Logarithmic adaption strength Δ_A , G: Logarithmic time constant of the dendritic low-pass filter τ{dend} , H: refractory period t{ref} .
+A: Logarithmic input scaling α , B: bias current I{Bias} , C: Logarithmic membrane time constant τ_m , D: Logarithmic noise strength $\sqrt{2D}$, E: Logarithmic adaption time constant τ_A , F: Logarithmic adaption strength Δ_A , G: Logarithmic time constant of the dendritic low pass filter τ{dend} , H: refractory period t{ref}

-100 parameter sets were drawn and their distribution and correlation compared to the parameters of fitted models to verify the drawing.
-The distributions depicted in figure 19 are for most parameters in good agreement.
-The distributions of the input scaling α and the adaption strength Δ_A are a bit shifted from the reference distribution and the distribution of the bias current I{Bias} does not show the tail towards negative values.
-The correlations also show differences even though they are part of the computation of the multivariate normal space.
-The drawn parameter sets have three missing and one additional correlation.
+100 parameter sets were drawn their distribution and correlation compared to the parameters of fitted models to verify the drawing.
+The distributions shown in figure 18 for most parameters good agreement. the distributions of the input scaling α and the adaption strength Δ_A are a bit shifted from the reference distribution and the distribution of the bias current I{Bias} doesn't show the tail towards negative values.
+The correlations also showed differences even though they were part of the computation of the multivariante normal space.
+The drawn parameter sets have 3 missing and one additional correlation.
 The missing correlations are between τ{dend} and $\sqrt{2D}$, τ{dend} and Δ_A and τ_A and α , while the correlation between α and τ_m was only found in the drawn parameter sets.
 This calculation was repeated a few times during the analysis and these four correlations were inconsistent in the drawn models indicating they may not be well defined in the calculated covariances.

 Even with these differences the firing property distributions (fig. 20) shown by the random models show large overlaps.
-The baseline firing rate distribution of the random models show that there are too few models with low firing rates and the distribution also has a long tail up too 800 Hz which does not match the cells.
+The random models show in the baseline firing rate distribution, that there are too few models with low firing rates and also has a long tail up too 800 Hz which does not match the cells.
 The serial correlation distribution is shifted towards weaker negative correlations.
-The worst fit distribution is the VS where the random models have a nearly distinct distribution compared to the cells with lower VS.
+The worst fit distribution is the VS where the random models have a nearly distinct distribution compared to the cells with a lot lower VS.

-Figure 18: Parameter correlation comparison between the fitted parameters and the ones drawn from the multivariate normal distribution.
+Figure 18: Parameter correlation comparison between the fitted parameters and the ones drawn from the multivariante normal distribution.
 There are four correlations that do not agree between the two, but those are inconsistent in the drawn models (see discussion).